Voiced: The Festival for Endangered Languages

 Exhibition Design by Modern Activity

-Arts Council England, Barbican Centre, Endangered Languages Archive (ELAR), Tim Brookes
+With thanks: Arts Council England, Barbican Centre, UNESCO Manchester City of Literature, Endangered Languages Archive (ELAR), Tim Brookes